 Very reasonable prices keep us constantly in demand with new customers and referrals.

 Many of our customers are referred by buyer’s agents, mortgage brokers & conveyancers.

 Our experienced staff go beyond your expectations and provide valuable advice on if the property is likely to contain asbestos, estimated cost of repairs and even building advice if you are considering renovating.

-When you buy a property, there are generally two experts on your side, your Conveyancer and your Building and Pest Inspector.
-Conveyancers rely on our reports and refer our inspection service because it has been perfected since 2010 to provide everything you need, and extra things you want for peace of mind, BEFORE you unconditionally buy a house.
+For most people when they purchase a property there are usually two experts on your side, your conveyancer and your Building and Pest Inspector.
+Conveyancers rely on our reports and refer clients to our inspection service because we’ve perfected it since 2010 to give you EVERYTHING you need, plus any extras you may wish for peace of mind, BEFORE you invariably buy a house.